-An introduction to the frequently underestimated and misunderstood PIN Submit
+An introduction to the frequently misunderstood and grossly underestimated PIN Submit

-Mobile has been one of the driving factors in the growth of digital advertising over the last decade.
+Mobile has been one of the driving factors behind the growth of digital advertising over the last decade.
 In fact, one might name it simply the driving factor.

 It has grown so much, so quickly that it now makes up a substantial percentage of total spending on digital advertising.
-This is largely due to the mobile Apps revolution that quickly followed the introduction of smartphones.
+In many nations, it is the majority.
+This is largely due to the Mobile Apps revolution that quickly followed the introduction of smartphones.

 Normally, when an affiliate or advertiser thinks of mobile advertising, he thinks of in-app and mobile web.
-The former being advertisements placed directly in smartphone applications (a huge plus since it gives the advertiser access to Apple/Google’s device tracking identifiers).
+The former being advertisements placed directly in smartphone applications (a huge plus since it gives the advertiser access to Apple and Google’s device tracking identifiers).
 The latter is simply an in-browser ad designed for mobile screen dimensions.

 However, there is another side of mobile advertising that is oft forgotten nowadays.
 And that is the PIN Submit.